bivekpradhan/bivekpradhan.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
 Hello, and welcome to my website!
 I'm delighted to have you here.
-My name is Bivek Pradhan, and I am an Assistant Professor of Physics at Sikkim Government Science College, Chakung, as well as a PhD Scholar at the Sikkim Manipal Institute of Technology.
+My name is Bivek Pradhan, and I am an Assistant Professor of Physics with 5+ year of teaching experience, as well as a researcher.
 My research focuses on understanding the dynamic processes of the Sun through the study of magnetohydrodynamics (MHD), Alfvén waves, compressible plasma turbulence, and the enduring challenge of coronal heating.
 I enjoy combining analytical theory, numerical simulations, and computational techniques to explore these fascinating phenomena.
 </p>

 <p style="text-align: justify;">